Download & Setup OctoPrint

 Stable OctoPi

-Raspberry Pi 3B, 3B+, 4B or Zero 2 strongly recommended, Raspberry Pi Zero/Zero W not officially supported!
+Raspberry Pi 3B, 3B+, 4B or Zero 2 strongly recommended, Raspberry Pi Zero/Zero W not officially supported, Raspberry Pi 5 currently unsupported!

-The current stable OctoPi 1.0.0 with OctoPrint Release Candidate 1.9.0 can be found here:
+The same OctoPi image with the new camera stack can be found here:

-Raspberry Pi 3B, 3B+, 4B or Zero 2 strongly recommended, Raspberry Pi Zero/Zero W not officially supported!
+Raspberry Pi 3B, 3B+, 4B or Zero 2 strongly recommended, Raspberry Pi Zero/Zero W not officially supported, Raspberry Pi 5 currently unsupported!

 OctoPi Nightlies